MOCEVN/playwright-demo/README.md

 **4. Fast parallel runs**
 - You can run in the same suite all three engines, what helps with CI/CD

-**Playwright loginflow:**
-`npx playwright test --browser=chromium
-`npx playwright test --browser=firefox
-`npx playwright test --browser=webkit

-Or all at the same time with a config

 Playwright talk directly to these engines: Chronium, WebKit and Gecko.
 That's how you can run the same test in all three engines -> and then you're sure that your app works in Chrome, Safari and Firefox